Growing Tomatoes in Aquaponics

 - Yield 55lbs [25k] per week

-Each Module contains one Grow Tray Table, one Fish Tank and one Clarifier.
-The components to make the Module functional also include a special pump and valve system, a control panel, air pumps and related hardware and wiring.
+Each Module contains one Grow Table, one Fish Tank and one Clarifier.
+The components to make the Module functional include the Portable Farms® Kit with the special pump and valve system, a control panel, air pumps and related hardware and wiring.

-Each Module cost approximately US$4,000 completely installed.
-This does not include the growing medium, seeds or fish because the owner will be in charge of the seed variety and the fish will be procured locally at best prices.
-The number of Modules required will need to be housed in a climatically adapted greenhouse with one or more thermostatically controlled exhaust fans.
+Each Module cost approximately US$3,300 completely installed.
+This does include the growing medium (gravel), but not the seeds or fish because the owner will be in charge of the seed variety and the fish will be procured locally at best prices.
+The Modules require being housed in a climatically adapted greenhouse with one or more thermostatically controlled exhaust fans.
 In cold climates, more insulation is needed and in the tropics, the sides can be screen or netting.

 By using the lowest yield with the shortest harvest season and two crops per space per year the Return On Investment will be approximately 55lbs per week at US$1.00 (very low price) or US$55.00 per week x 52 weeks = US$2,860 or a 1.4 year pay back.
 This does not include the greenhouse.
 In most cases this number will be much higher and will continue to rise as the operators become more skilled.